 The following information will be required for each candidate:-

 - A citation (of no more than 300 words)

-- Résumé of research (to reference the top 10 principal publications; no longer than 500 words)
+- Summary of achievements (to reference the top 10 principal contributions; no longer than 500 words)

-- 10 principal publications (as referenced in the résumé of research)
+- 10 principal contributions (as referenced in the summary of achievements)

 - Curriculum vitae (to be no more than 4 sides of A4)

 - Overseas candidates are required to have a Letter of Contribution outlining their unique contribution to supporting and advising UK biomedical science

 Candidates nominated for the first time are automatically eligible for election for five consecutive years.
 After the fifth (unsuccessful) election, the candidate will lapse for a period of 2 years before they can be re-nominated.